 On the Legislative Front (1 item)

 - NEW FEDERAL IC BILL WOULD ELIMINATE “SAFE HARBOR” PROSPECTIVELY.
 On May 20, 2015, Representative Erik Paulsen (R-Minnesota) introduced a bill (H.R.
 2483) called the Independent Contractor Tax Fairness and Simplification Act of 2015.
 This new bill would eliminate prospectively the statutory “safe harbor” for employment tax liability that has been relied upon since 1978 by many businesses that may have misclassified employees as ICs.
 On the other hand, it would allow a business that has treated a worker as an IC to qualify for a form of retroactive safe harbor for purposes of past employment tax liability.
 H.R.
 2483 would also codify a new form of “safe harbor” if the worker (1) incurs significant financial responsibility for providing and maintaining equipment and facilities; (2) incurs unreimbursed expenses or risks income fluctuations because remuneration is “directly related to sales or other output rather than solely to the number of hours actually worked or expenses incurred”; (3) is compensated on such factors as percentage of revenue or scheduled rates and not solely on the basis of hours or time expended; and (4) “substantially controls the means and manner of performing the services” in conformity with regulatory requirements, or “the specifications of the service recipient or payor and any additional requirements” in the parties’ written IC agreement.
-A full analysis of the bill and its comparison to the most recent bill on the subject of the tax “safe harbor” by Senate Democrats was the subject of our blog post on June 1, 2015.
+A full analysis of the bill and its comparison to the most recent bill on the subject of the tax “safe harbor” by Senate Democrats was the subject of my blog post on June 1, 2015.

 Regulatory and Enforcement Initiatives (5 matters)

 - UBER DRIVER IN FLORIDA FOUND TO BE EMPLOYEE ENTITLED TO UNEMPLOYMENT BENEFITS.
 The Florida Department of Economic Opportunity, in conjunction with the state Department of Revenue, determines that a former Uber driver was misclassified as an independent contractor by the ride-sharing company and therefore is eligible for unemployment insurance benefits as an employee.
 The driver alleged that Uber “directs how, where, and when drivers work” and that “Uber drivers . . . are required to follow a litany of detailed requirements imposed on them by Uber and . . . are graded, and are subject to termination, based on their failure to adhere to these requirements.”
-As more fully discussed in our prior blog post dated March 12, 2015, Uber and other companies utilizing an on-demand model are currently under intense legal scrutiny as to whether the independent contractors in those businesses have been misclassified.
+As more fully discussed in my prior blog post dated March 12, 2015, Uber and other companies utilizing an on-demand model are currently under intense legal scrutiny as to whether the independent contractors in those businesses have been misclassified.